Back in Time for Murder

 1160-1225

-Gensis Kahn was the ruthless warlord that founded the Mongolian empire by desolating tribes in Northeast Asia and merging the conquered territory with his growing realm.
-Gensis had a superior army that was known for speed, aggressiveness, and cruel practices during battle.
+Gensis Kahn was the ruthless warlord who founded the Mongolian empire by desolating tribes in Northeast Asia and merging the conquered territory with his growing realm.
+Gensis had a superior army known for speed, aggressiveness, and cruel battle tactics.
 He would take over areas, using captured women and children as human shields, destroying entire populations as he desired.
 Gensis ultimately met his fate during battle after falling off his horse and sustaining numerous internal injuries.

-Suggested Attire: Long, ankle-length robe made out of faux fur and leather, boots.
-Fur brimmed hat with a knot on top.
-Toy sword.
-Mustache that does not extend nor touch the upper lip – only a wispy mustache on the sides of the mouth toward the long beard.
+Suggested Attire: A long, ankle-length robe made of faux fur and leather, boots, a fur-brimmed hat with a knot on top, a toy sword, and a mustache that does not extend nor touch the upper lip—only a wispy mustache on the sides of the mouth toward the long beard.

 KLEOPATICA